SkQ

 scientific data available (see Background of the invention)

-suggest that ROS formed in the mitochondria play an important
+suggest that ROS formed in the mitochondria play an

-role in implementing this program.
-Hence, compounds of
+important role in implementing this program.
+Hence,

-structure (I) may affect the said program.
+compounds of structure (I) may affect the said program.

-[0023] Application of pharmaceutical compositions relating to
+[0023] Application of pharmaceutical compositions relating

-the present invention can be both somatic and local.
+to the present invention can be both somatic and local.

 Procedures of administration comprise enteral, such as oral,

-sublingual and rectal; local, such as transdermal, intradermal
+sublingual and rectal; local, such as transdermal,

-and oculodermal; and parenteral.
-Suitable parenteral
+intradermal and oculodermal; and parenteral.
+Suitable

-procedures of administration comprise injections, for example,
+parenteral procedures of administration comprise injections,

-intravenous, intramuscular, subdermal, intraperitoneal,
+for example, intravenous, intramuscular, subdermal,

-intra-arterial, and other injections, and non-injecting
+intraperitoneal, intra-arterial, and other injections, and

-practices, such as vaginal or nasal.
-Preferably, compounds and
+non-injecting practices, such as vaginal or nasal.

-pharmaceutical compositions related to the present invention,
+related to the present invention, are for parenteral or oral

-administration can be given in form of intravenous injections
+in form of intravenous injections or tablets, granules,

-or tablets, granules, capsules or other pressed or compressed
+capsules or other pressed or compressed form.

 [0024] When a compound of structure (I) is administered as a

-pharmaceutical composition, a compound of structure (I) should
+pharmaceutical composition, a compound of structure (I)

-term "solvent" relates to diluent, auxiliary medicinal
+patient.
+The term "solvent" relates to diluent, auxiliary

-carriers.
-Normal saline solution, acacia pitch, gelatin,
+pharmacological carriers.
+Normal saline solution, acacia

-starch, talc, keratin, colloid silver, urea etc can serve as
+pitch, gelatin, starch, talc, keratin, colloid silver, urea

-said pharmacological solvents.
+etc can serve as said pharmacological solvents.

-[0025] Said composition can also include auxiliary substances,
+[0025] Said composition can also include auxiliary

-stabilizers, thickeners, lubricant and coloring agents.
+substances, stabilizers, thickeners, lubricant and coloring

 [0026] Compounds and compositions related to the present